tsui-david/system-design-course/lessons/concept_db_1.md

 2. Define the data model early.
 3. Explore your options.

+@question
-@What are the two main types of databases?
+What are the two main types of databases?

 @answer
 Relational and non-relational